danfitz/onlineCourses/algorithmsDataStructures/3-problem-solving-approach.md

 With the example, we can then figure out the alphanumeric validation check and simply **plug it into** the existing code.

 ### 5. Look back and refactor

+It's tempting to just stop working on your code once you know that it works.
+Often times this is acceptable too, if you're tight on time and need something in production fast.

+However, it's often important to look back at your code to find ways to improve it.
+Here's some prompting questions:

+* Can you test the result to tell you if it works?
+* Is there another way of deriving the result or solving the problem?
+  * There's often more than one way of doing anything!
+* Can you understand your solution at a glance?
+How intuitive and legible is it?
+* Can you reuse this solution to solve other problems?
+  * Finding these connections yields more positive outcomes.
+* Can you improve the **performance** of your solution?
+  * Think space complexity and time complexity.
+* Can you think of other reasons to refactor?
+  * Other reasons include: adhering to company's style guide
+* How have other people solved this problem?
+  * Getting other people's solutions can teach you a lot about what you can do.
+  * **Note**: Sometimes this might mean looking at solutions outside your preferred languages!